 There are various ways to communicate with a person with the dual disability of deaf-blindness.
-Communication methods vary from person to person depending on how they choose to communicate.

 Israeli Sign Language